Kyle-Pantig/GoCodes/RAILWAY_PRISMA_FIX.md

 ## The Problem

 Railway runs on Linux, but Prisma Python client needs the query engine binary for Linux.
-The binary must be fetched during build.
+The binary must be fetched during build AND copied to the app directory.

 ## Solution: Update Railway Build Settings